MorelliDUniFr/Dependable_Systems/README.md

 The TodoList application is a simple application that allows the user to add, remove and list tasks.
 The application is implemented in the file 'app.c'.

+### Calculator
+The Calculator application is a simple application that allows the user to do the basic operations.